FilippoScaramuzza/precision_agriculture/README.md

 }
 ```

 In the example above you can see an attribute called ```lambda```.
 YAFS can implement dynamic events into the scenario, such as the generation of messages in a dynamic way.
 The classes involved into dynamic policies, have two main interfaces: an *initialization function* that prepares allocation of modules and workloads on topology entities and a function invoked according to a customized temporal distribution.
 The ```lambda``` attribute is the *lambda* parameter of the *exponential distribution* for the initialization funciton.
 At this time (Apr 2021) YAFS only supports this type of distribution in the JSON-based syntax.
-Other distribution can be found and used with the APIs in ```yafs/distribution.py```.
-A complete implementation of what it's explained above can be found in ```examples/MCDA/main.py```.
+Other distributions can be found and used with the APIs in ```yafs/distribution.py```.
+A complete implementation of what is explained above can be found in ```examples/MCDA/main.py```.
 In the code the population is implemented as follows:
 ```python
 """
 POPULATION algorithm